callum-hart/mono/docs/core_concepts_2.md

 It is **hard to understand the behaviour of CSS**.

 A CSS declaration can exist for a range of reasons.
 The rationale behind a declaration usually resides in our (or someone elses) head.
-Since **CSS lacks intent** (offers no indication of its purpose) it's hard to understand why a property exists & rationale behind its value.
+Since **[CSS lacks intent](code-snippet)** (offers no indication of its purpose) it's hard to understand why a property exists & fathom the rationale behind its value.

 This means time & mental energy is spent reasoning with CSS.
 "Why is opactity set to 1", "What happens if I remove position relative".
 We make changes without confidently foreseeing the outcome & any side-affects that come with it.